fitosegrera/accumulated-memory-landscapes/README.md

 __1. Server:__

-1.1 Make sure you have installed NodeJS and Npm on the server you will be using.
+a) Make sure you have installed NodeJS and Npm on the server you will be using.

-1.2 Clone this repository:
+b) Clone this repository:

 	git clone https://github.com/fitosegrera/accumulated-memory-landscapes.git

-1.3. cd into the server directory and install node packages:
+c) cd into the server directory and install node packages:

 	cd server
 	sudo npm install

 __2. Mobile App:__

-2.1 After installing Android Developer Tools and Processing on your computer, open processing and make sure in is in android-mode.
+a) After installing Android Developer Tools and Processing on your computer, open processing and make sure in is in android-mode.

-2.2 Connect your phone to the computer via USB (remember to activate developper options)
+b) Connect your phone to the computer via USB (remember to activate developper options)

-2.3 If all is right; you should see your phone's name under the processing menu>android>device.
+c) If all is right; you should see your phone's name under the processing menu>android>device.
 If so run your App and it should appear a blanck screen on your phone after a few seconds.
 This means everything worked well!